sensu/sensu-docs/content/sensu-go/5.18/reference/agent.md

      {{< /language-toggle >}}

 {{% notice note %}}
-**NOTE**: Sensu includes an environment variable for each backend configuration flag.
+**NOTE**: Sensu includes an environment variable for each agent configuration flag.
 They are listed in the [configuration flag description tables](#general-configuration-flags).
 {{% /notice %}}